hacktoon/nami/README.md

 - Rename Diagram to PixelMap

 #### TectonicsTileMap
+- central province may be a plateau, sea or hills
 - continents map => 3 major landmasses
 - each province may be a basin, uplift?
   - provinces' borders may be the basin ridges, where start rivers